AnnableLab/annablelab.github.io/pages/emhass.md

 This will run every time the prices change and every minute to account for live solar / usage power changes.

 Note: On my Intel NUC Home Assistant server, this script takes a couple of seconds to run.
-If you are running lower end hardware you may want to either increase the optimization time step or reduce the running frequency.
+If you are running lower-end hardware, you may want to either increase the optimization time step or reduce the running frequency.

 ## Up Next